funkyfuture/deck-chores/docs/usage.rst

 Options are set as comma-separated list of flags.
 An option set by :envvar:`DEFAULT_OPTIONS` can be unset by prefixing with ``no``.

+These options are available:

 .. option:: service

-    Registers no further jobs for containers that are identified with the same service.
+    Restricts jobs to one container of those that are identified with the same service.

     See :envvar:`SERVICE_ID_LABELS` regarding service identity.